 A few things to remember at a drama school showcase:

 - Look good.
 It’s not just about your acting: get a haircut, dress well and have a shower.

 - Be your best.
 You typically have less than 2 minutes to convince an agent of your ability so put your best foot forward.

 - Casting.
 Think about where you fit in the industry, and consider playing into that.

 - Relax.
 It can seem like a big deal at the time, but you can always change agents, so just relax and accept the outcome.

-This is especially important for young actors 17-30.
-In every city around the world agents are always on the look out for drama school graduates, so be aware of when the major drama schools are showcasing.
-It will be tough to get signed at this stage as there will be a hoard of young actors on the agent hunt.
+This is especially important for young actors aged 17-30.
+In every city around the world, agents are always on the look out for drama school graduates, so be aware of when the major drama schools are showcasing.
+It will be tough to get signed at this time of year, as there will be a hoard of young actors on the agent hunt.

-Getting a great agent is without a doubt the best step you can take as an actor.
-The opportunities an agent can offer you are huge.
-It’s important to remember an acting career is just that, a career.
+Getting a great agent is, without a doubt, the best step you can take as an actor.
+The opportunities an agent can offer you are huge, at any stage of your career.
+It’s important to remember an acting career is just that: a career.
 Don’t expect to have success straightaway.
 Be honest about where you are at and go from there.
 Look at your toolkit and make sure your acting is great.